-ND, since it is of thy mercy, O gracious A Father, that another day is added to our lives; We here dedicate both our souls and to be growing daily in our bodies to thee and thy service, in a sober, goodness.
+A ND, since it is of thy mercy, O gracious Father, that another day is added to our lives; We here dedicate both our souls and our bodies to thee and thy service, in a sober, righteous, and godly life: in which resolution, do thou, O merciful God, confirm and strengthen us; that, as we grow in age, we may grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
+Amen.

-Dedication of soul and body to God's serrice, with a resolution righteous, and godly life: in which resolution, do thou, O
+Dedication of soul and body to God's service, with a resolution to be growing daily on goodness.

-DUT, O God, who knowest the weakness Prayer for grace to B and corruption of our nature, and the man- enable us to perform ifold temptations which we daily meet with; We humbly beseech thee to have compassion on our infirmities, and to give us the constant assistance of thy Holy Spirit; that we may be effectually restrained from sin, and excited to our duty.
+B UT, O God, who knowest the weak ness and corruption of our nature, Prayer for grace to enable us to perform that resolution. and the manifold temptations which we daily meet with; We humbly beseech thee to have compassion on our infirmities, and to give us the constant assistance of thy Holy Spirit; that we may be effectually restrained from sin, and excited to our duty.
 Imprint upon our hearts such a dread of thy judgments, and such a grateful sense of thy goodness to us, as may make us both afraid and ashamed to offend thee.
 And, above all, keep in our minds a lively remembrance of that great day, in which we must give a strict account of our thoughts, words, and actions; and according to the works done in the body, be eternally rewarded or punished, by him whom thou hast appointed the Judge of quick and dead, thy Son Jesus Christ our Lord.
 Amen.

-N particular, we implore thy grace and protection for the ensuing day.
-Keep us temperate in our meats and drinks, and dili- blessing on the business gent in our several callings.
-Grant us patience under any afflictions thou shalt see fit to lay on us, and minds always contented with our present condition.
-Give us grace to be just and upright in all our dealings; quiet and peaceable; full of compassion; and ready to do good to all men, according to our abilities and opportu- worship, making us senities.
-Direct us in all our ways, \[and prosper the works of our hands in the busi- from the thoughts of ness of our several stations.]
-Defend us from all dangers and adversities; and be graciously pleased to take us, and all things belonging to us, under thy fatherly care and protection.
-These things, and whatever else thou shalt see necessary and convenient to us, we humbly
+I N particular, we implore thy grace and protection for the ensuing day.
+Keep us temperate in our meats and drinks, and diligent in our several callings. us patience under any afflictions thou shalt see fit to lay on us, and minds always contented with our present condition.
+Give us grace to be just and upright in all our dealings; quiet and peaceable; full of compassion; and ready to do good to all men, according to our abilities and opportu-Direct us in all our ways, [and prosper the works of our hands in the business of our several stations.]
+Defend us from all dangers and adversities: and be graciously pleased to take us, and all things belonging to us, under thy fatherly care and protection.
+These things, and whatever else thou shalt see necessary and convenient to us, we humbly same.

-For grace to guide and keep us the following day, and for God's beg, through the merits and mediation of thy Son Jesus Christ our Lord and Saviour.
+For grace to guide and keep us the following day, and for God's blessing on the business of the beg, through the merits and mediation of the Son Jesus Christ our Lord and Saviour.
 Amen.

-· On Sunday morning, instead of this, say, and let thy Holy Spirit accompany us to the place of thy public rious and attentive. and raising our minds this world to the consideration of the next, that we may fervently join in the prayers and praises of thy Church, and listen to our duty with honest hearts, in order to practise it.
+On Sunday morning, instead of this, say, and let thy Holy Spirit accompany us to the place of thy public worship, making us serious and attentive, and raising our minds from the thoughts of this world to the consideration of the next, that we may fervently join in the prayers and praises of thy Church, and listen to our duty with honest hearts. in order to practise